 1. Plan Menus and Make a List

 A sure way to overspend is by wandering aimlessly through the aisles and tossing whatever looks good into your cart.
-Instead, plan menus and write a shopping list that corresponds with the store aisles.
-Look for menu planning and recipe help on your supermarket's website.
+Instead, plan menus and write a shopping list that corresponds with the aisles in your local store.
+Look for menu planning and recipe help on the supermarket's website.
 Many feature tools for planning and pricing meals.

 2. Use Coupons and Rewards Cards